 This lists one or more attachments (file names) to be sent with the email message.
+Each file specification is to be separated by a ';' semicolon.

 '''

 Email/FromAddress

 Email/ToAddress

 Email/CcAddress

 Email/BccAddress

 Email/Subject

 Email/Message

 Email/MessageFile

 Email/HTMLMessageFile

 Email/Attachments

 '''